Transboundary cooperation: for better water management and protection against drought and floods

-According to data from the United Nations, only 62 per cent of the population in the Southern African Development Community (SADC) has access to clean drinking water, and only 39 per cent has access to adequate sanitation facilities.
+According to data from the United Nations, only 62 per cent of the population in the Southern African Development Community (SADC) have access to safe drinking water, and only one person in three has access to adequate sanitation facilities.
 The impacts of climate change make it even more difficult to manage the scarce and unequally distributed water resources.
-This means that the development of water infrastructure, particularly dams to store water and regulate levels, is becoming increasing important.
-The SADC member states have agreed on the principles of shared and integrated water resource management through international conventions and regional protocols.
-Numerous policies, plans and strategies have been drafted to this effect, but they have not yet been adequately put into practice.
+This means that the development of water infrastructure, particularly dams to store water and regulate levels, is particularly important.
+The SADC Member States have agreed on the principles of shared and integrated water resource management through international conventions and regional protocols.
+Numerous policies, plans and strategies have been drafted to this effect, but they have not yet been put into practice adequately.

-The implementation of selected harmonised policies and strategies for transboundary cooperation in the water sector in the SADC region is improved.
+The implementation of selected harmonised policies and strategies for transboundary cooperation in the water sector in the SADC region has improved.

-The programme supports SADC in implementing harmonised policies, strategies, guidelines and instruments for transboundary cooperation in the water sector.
-The objectives and activities are derived directly from the SADC Regional Integration Strategy as well as the associated regional plans of action of partners for the water sector.
-The intention is to strengthen and expand institutional, organisational and individual competencies and capacities for transboundary water resource management.
+The project supports SADC in implementing harmonised policies, strategies, guidelines and instruments agreed between the Member States for transboundary cooperation in the water sector.
+The objectives and activities are derived directly from the SADC Regional Integration Strategy as well as the associated regional plan of action.

-The programme focuses on establishing the necessary institutional and organisational framework and also on strengthening the technical and planning capacities of the partners.
-Together with the SADC Water Division, the programme is supporting regional dialogue among the member states as well as the development of competent institutions in the states along river basins.
+The project focuses on establishing the necessary institutional and organisational framework and also on strengthening the technical and planning capacities of the partners.
+Together with the SADC Water Division, it is supporting regional dialogue among the Member States as well as the development of competent institutions in the states along river basins.
 In addition, it is building up the national resources for planning and implementing infrastructure measures in the water sector.

-The programme is working across three fields of activity:
+The project is working across three fields of activity:

-- Infrastructure support.
-Plans are being developed to mobilise financial resources for water management and infrastructure development.
+Infrastructure support: The project is developing plans to mobilise funding for water resource management and infrastructure development.
 The excellent experiences with development partnerships with the private sector in South Africa, Lesotho and Botswana are to be rolled out across the entire region.

-- Development of river basin organisations.
-The programme aims to build the capacity of river basin organisations.
-Sustainable financing models will be piloted.
+Development of river basin organisations: The project aims to build the capacity of river basin organisations.
+It tests sustainable, economically sound financing models in practice.

 Too few women are involved in decision-making processes concerning transboundary water management.
-This is a major hurdle that needs to be overcome on the road to achieving gender equality.
-The programme is therefore advising the SADC Water Division and the river basin organisations on implementing measures that directly include women in processes for shaping opinions and taking decisions.
+This remains a major hurdle that needs to be overcome on the road to achieving gender equality.
+The project is therefore advising the SADC Water Division and the river basin organisations on implementing measures that directly include women in processes for shaping opinions and making decisions.